aabryant3/simpl/demo.md

 This is the third line.

 This is the fourth line.
-This is my favorite line.
+This used to be my favorite line.

 This is another test to practice updating a file.
+Let's see how we do!

 This is the end.
 Take a look on GitHub.
 This is the local final.
 These are edits for the new branch.

-The toothbrush requires Colgate toothpaste.
+The toothbrush requires TheraBreath toothpaste.
+You also need mouthwash.